 Michael Shook Executive Vice President

-I lead the Operational Performance Business Unit at Endeavor Management.
+I lead the Organizational Performance Business Unit at Endeavor Management.
 Our passion is to help organizations perform optimally by enhancing the leadership’s...

 A structural change has been taking place in American Nursing for some time now.
 Historically, high-profile physicians attracted loyal patients to a particular hospital and drove a consistent source of profit for them.
 However, when hospitals combined to form larger healthcare systems, healthcare brands began to have market share power, physicians lost some of their influence, and nursing care became an additional primary driver for a hospital’s brand and profit.
 Nursing positions began to get more competitive, and the educational requirements rose.
 With patient satisfaction scores becoming a primary driver of insurance reimbursement revenue, strong teams of nurses have become a new source of revenue power over a healthcare brand.